brllant/ThetaAndAlphaOscillatorySignsAuditorySensoryCognitiveLoads/README.md

-# OscillatorySignsAuditorySensoryCognitiveLoad
+# Oscillatory Signatures of Auditory Sensory- and Cognitive Load During Complex Listening
-MATLAB codes for the manuscript "Oscillatory signatures of auditory sensory and cognitive load reflect neuronal processing during complex listening".
+MATLAB codes for the manuscript **"Oscillatory signatures of auditory sensory and cognitive load reflect neuronal processing during complex listening".**

 Fieldtrip Toolbox is required.